SherG/tester1/site/content/post/lower-back-pain.md

 The majority of the study’s participants identified healthcare professionals as the source of their beliefs regarding persistent and recurrent LBP.

+> Not all narratives about lower back pain are reliable.

 And the narrative virtually all of the participants identified as getting from their health care professional was structuralist in nature: “Like a machine, the body is considered to be able to break and can sometimes be repaired.
 LBP persists because something is physically defective.”

 Moreover, these same professionals often catastrophized LBP.